Table of Contents

 Open LiveChat and trigger specific flow

-Here is the sample set up inside in the builder:
+Here is the sample set up inside the builder:

-Note: Take note of the content of the Global Keyword has to match the payload key of the message to be sent, as you can see in the next example.
+Note: Take note that the content of the Global Keyword has to match the payload key of the message to be sent, as you can see in the next example.

-2. Now in the parent page, we need to set up the event listener to trigger, that will open the bot and move the user to the desired node
+1. Now, in the parent page, we need to set up the event listener to trigger which will open the bot and move the user to the desired node.

 myLandbot.onLoad(function(){